 When a hurricane hits, the last thing homeowners (or their insurers) need, or want, is to be on hold for hours to submit a claim.
 But with call volumes dramatically exceeding norms, that’s always been inevitable.
 Until now.

 In 2018, within less than a week, Hurricane Michael suddenly became a major Category 5 storm and one of the largest storms to hit the Florida Panhandle since 1992.
 That’s when Security First Insurance, one of the state’s largest insurance carriers and a CodeObjects client, changed plans.
-Rather than pilot their new AI-powered virtual assistant on a small scale, they decided to fully launch it to automate questions, requests and transactions, and better respond to the expected influx of P&C claims.
+Rather than pilot their new AI-powered virtual agent on a small scale, they decided to fully launch it to automate questions, requests and transactions, and better respond to the expected influx of P&C claims.

 The team had a short window and a lot to accomplish.
 “It was all hands on deck,” says Arun Bala, Vice President of Products for CodeObjects.

 Meeting high demand with frictionless AI-assisted customer service

 The resulting AI-powered virtual assistant, InsurBot, is purpose-built for the insurance industry — and for their customers and employees.
 “We have prebuilt intents relevant to the insurance space, everything from policy sales and servicing to billing questions and transactions, to claims management,” explains Bala.